becktothefuture/mccann-website/docs/WEBFLOW_PRELOADER_SETUP.md

 2. Extracts all `vimeoId` values
 3. Preloads them using prefetch hints (lightweight) or prebuffers (aggressive)

+**Default routing only runs this Vimeo workflow on `/`**.
+Add a custom page loader if another page needs the same treatment.

 **No manual tagging needed** - it's automatic based on project data!

 ---